Legal Document Translation Services for HR Departments of Multinational Companies

 Moreover, even where formal laws are not in place, courts will often look askance at a company’s policies, rules, and regulations that are not translated into an employee’s native language.
 Thus, your company will face a great deal of legal uncertainty in a lawsuit if important HR communications have not been translated into the relevant native language.

-• Translating HR Communications Avoids Unnecessary Practical Problems
+• Translating Human Resources Communications Avoids Unnecessary Practical Problems

 Not only will a multinational, or multilingual, corporation need to consider the legal mandates of other countries, but also failing to translate company-wide communications leads to practical problems.
 Rank and file employees in a non-English-speaking country will most certainly run into misunderstandings if documents shared company-wide are complex or include legal terminology.
 Further, the morale of employees in satellite offices can suffer when important communications come only in a language they likely do not understand.
 In fact, several years ago, 185 French employees staged a strike because a UK-based company communicated only in English.